 High complexity laboratories must ensure that testing is carried out by onsite qualified, trained personnel using validated reliable methods compliant with regulatory procedures (42 CFR Part 493).
 Both GC-MS and LC-MS/MS require a quality program to monitor the quality and audit the competency of the staff.
-LC-MS/MS instrument maintenance must be performed daily as well as the validation of instrument performance prior to patient specimens.
+LC-MS/MS instrument maintenance must be performed daily as well as instrument performance prior to patient specimens.
 Final review and approval of GC-MS and LC-MS/MS results must be performed by a qualified clinical laboratory scientist as defined in 42 CFR Part 493.1489 (Testing Personnel Qualifications).
-A GC-MS or LC-MS/MS laboratory must have a qualified laboratory director, qualified physician, or qualified clinical laboratory scientist, as provided in 42 CFR 493.1443 (Laboratory Director Qualifications).
+A GC-MS or LC-MS/MS laboratory must have a qualified laboratory director as provided in 42 CFR 493.1443 (Laboratory Director Qualifications).